mecha-cms/mecha/README.md

 ### Steps to Install

- 1. Make sure that you already have the required system.
+ 1. Make sure that you already have the required component.
  2. Download **Mecha** by cloning [this](https://github.com/mecha-cms/mecha-cms) **GitHub** repo.
  3. Upload **Mecha** through your FTP/SFTP to the public folder/directory in your site — Usually named as `public_html`, `www` or `htdocs`
  4. Type `http://example.org/install.php` in the address bar of your web browser.
 Or, if for some reason you have to upload this CMS in a sub-folder, then just type `http://example.org/your-sub-folder-name/install.php` &mdash; Seriously, if you really typed domain **http://example.org**, then you really are in a big trouble!
- 5. Put your name, your email, your username and your password in the form provided then click **Install**.
+ 5. Put your name, your email, your _username_ and your _password_ in the form provided then click **Install**.
- 6. There will appear a message that you are able to log in now.
+ 6. There will appear a message describes that you are able to log in now.
 Log in!
  7. Once logged in, you can start configuring the blog by visiting the configuration page.
  8. Post something!